rickhenderson/real-world-cybersecurity/README.md

 # Real World Cybersecurity
 A collection of useful resources for learning real world cybersecurity.

 In August 2020, I received my CompTIA Security+ certification after working as a computer instructor for 20 years.
+I acheived my Masters of Education from Wilfrid Laurier University earlier that year.

 I've always had an interest in computer security and hacking.
 * I worked in IT when the [CodeRed](https://www.caida.org/archive/code-red/) and [Nimda](https://en.wikipedia.org/wiki/Nimda) worms hit.
 I analyzed web logs to find evidence of them scanning the Internet.